 - The Geological Curator is the Group’s peer-reviewed journal and was first published in September 1974.
 It contains articles pertaining to all areas of interest for Group members including historical articles, techniques of conservation, preparation and display, reports of meetings, as well as reviews and news.

 - Coprolite is the newsletter of the Group and complements the Geological Curator.
-Published three times a year, it contains up-to-date news of meetings, people, exhibitions and events as well as other ephemeral matters.
+Published four times a year, it contains up-to-date news of meetings, people, exhibitions and events as well as other ephemeral matters.

 - A website with job vacancies, a map of UK regional geological collection, archived publications, links to suppliers, and other useful information.